TCI Global Toolkit: AdvocacyAdvocacy at the Sub-National Level

 - Conduct a Family Planning Effort Index assessment to understand the family planning environment.
 You can complete the tool with the Advocacy Working Group to understand how to communicate the family planning situation in your area and what to prioritize in the advocacy strategy.

 - Conduct key informant interviews to better understand the policy environment for family planning.
 The Nigerian Urban Reproductive Health Initiative (NURHI) created a tool, which you can use or adapt, to conduct these interviews.
+In addition, TCI with support from the Reproductive Health Units of the States’ Ministries of Health has also employed the Policy Environment Score to serve as a baseline on how the policy environment supports effective policies and programs for reproductive health.

 - Analyze the results from your formative research and determine main challenges to overcome during the design of the advocacy strategy.